-Almond oil has long been used in complementary medicine circles for its numerous health benefits.
-It is obtained from the almonds (family: Rosaceae) by distillation process (solvent extraction) or pressing the almonds without their peels.
+Almond oil is obtained from the almonds (family: Rosaceae) by distillation process (solvent extraction) or pressing the almonds without their peels.
+Almond oil benefits are due to a powerful natural bioactive compound that exhibits various pharmacological properties such as antioxidant, anti-inflammatory, cardioprotective, hepatoprotective, antigenotoxic, and anticarcinogenic effects (4).

-Almond species is related to the peach, plum, and cherry and distributed throughout the world.
-It is produced mainly in the Mediterranean region and the United States, which are the major producer and exporter of almond, followed by Spain, Australia, Iran, Morocco, Italy, and the Syrian Arab Republic (1).
+Almond species are related to peach, plum, and cherry and distributed throughout the world.
+It is produced mainly in the Mediterranean region and the United States, which are the major producer and exporters of almonds, followed by Spain, Australia, Iran, Morocco, Italy, and the Syrian Arab Republic (1).

 Constituents of Almond oil